Our focus is on developing Traffick Free Cities (TFC)

 "Over the years, we have visited massage parlors and other suspected brothels over 100 times.
 But we are always in uniform and have never been able to develop any cases.
 We welcome Traffick Free Cities to help us fight the sexual exploitation that we know is out there."

--Lieutenant, Azusa Police Department
+Detective, Azusa Police Department